ultradnsdata/code-samples/postman/README.md

 # postman-collection

 The files in this project can be imported into [postman](https://www.postman.com/) for testing the ultradata API calls.
+Postman 8.6.2 was used in building these files

 The setup requires importing two files